kat-lego/result-mini/README.md

 # ResultMini NuGet Package

-`ResultMini` is a C# library that introduces a `Result<T>` struct designed to represent a result that can either contain a value of type `T` or a collection of errors.
+`ResultMini` is a C# package that introduces a `Result<T>` struct designed to represent a result that can either contain a value of type `T` or a collection of errors.
 This is useful for scenarios where operations might fail and you need to capture errors along with the successful result.

 ## Installation